groundlabmetu/groundlabmetu.github.io/yönetim.md

 ---
 layout: page
 title: Yönetim
-tagline: "People who enjoy meetings should not be in charge of anything."
+tagline: “People who enjoy meetings should not be in charge of anything.”
 permalink: /yonetim.html
 ref: yonetim
 order: 5